AndyObtiva/glimmer/README.markdown

 Glimmer automatically imports all SWT Java packages upon adding `include Glimmer` to a class or module.

-Still, if you'd like to import manually elsewhere, you may add the following lines to your code:
+Still, if you'd like to import manually elsewhere, you may add the following lines to your code import a SWT Java package using `include_package`:

 ```ruby
 include_package 'org.eclipse.swt'